gerlichlab/hicognition/README.md

 ## Development

-If you want to contribute to HiCognition, be sure to read the [development section](https://gerlichlab.github.io/hicognition//docs/development/) or our documentation.
+If you want to contribute to HiCognition, be sure to read the [development section](https://gerlichlab.github.io/hicognition/docs/development/) or our documentation.

+## Showcase version

+A demo version with disabled preprocessing but all of the sessions used for the figures of the manuscript can be found on our [homepage](https://hicognition.com/app/).